In this blog post, I will cover the various parts you need to build your own computer.

 Always have a heatsink (fan or water-cooled) to be placed on top of the CPU because they produced a lot of heat which can damage them if there is nothing to absorb the heat.

 Video cards (a.k.a Graphic cards), this part allows the computer to show images, play videos, and games.
 A basic video card is just the size of a credit card they fit inside a PCI slot on the motherboard, as for the more heavy-duty cards for gaming require a 16 pin PCI slot being as big as a desktop keyboard and have fans attached to them.
 There are two main brand names AMD and Nivida.

 Ram or random access memory, these memory sticks usually come in sets of 2 or 4.
 The purpose of ram is to allow a number of programs to run all at once and prevent computer crashes.

-Ram or random acess memory, these memory sticks usually come in sets of 2 or 4.
-The purpose of ram is to allow a number programs to run all at once and prevent computer crashes .
-For video games this is nessary because even if you have the most powerful graphics card on earth you still need enough ram for computer stablity to prevent laging and at worst game freezies.
+For video games, this is necessary because even if you have the most powerful graphics card on earth you still need enough ram for computer stability to prevent lagging and at worst game freezies.
 The maximum amount of ram you can have is about 32 Gigs but I would just stick with 8 Gigs

-A disk drive which allow the user to insert disk into there computer to mainly update software drivers, videos, and games.
+A disk drive allows the user to insert a disk into their computer to mainly update software drivers, videos, and games.

-Lastly the OS or Operating System is the key feature you will need to have a proper computer working.
-There are three types Windows, Linux and Mac.
-Windows are the best choice if you want user freindly with customazion.
+Windows are the best choice if you want a user friendly with customization.
 Linux if you want the cheapest possible operating system.
-Mac if you want absolute user freindly experince though it lacks certain customization
+Mac if you want an absolute user-friendly experience though it lacks certain customization